njuhugn/JumbaStar/README.md

 * **Relative position:**
-* The relative position, which is $\frac{(depth - pos)} { depth}$., of the advertisements also can affect the CTR.
+* The relative position, which is (depth - pos)/depth, of the advertisements also can affect the CTR.
 As people usually pay attention on some easy detecting area of screen.
 If an ad is placed right in the middle and at the beginning, then it might attracts more people to click.
 We can value different positions to some number rank by their easiness to get access.
 The output is on S3: All Bucket/stat157-uq85def/home/clickpn/relative_pos/outputs/out1

 ### **Procedure**